 - Seller fees: most sales include some sort of fee.
 This fee covers cost of rental space, materials, food for staff, etc. Some sales require an upfront fee while others ask for a percentage of total sales.
 For the sale I participated in, it was a flat $20 fee upon registration.

-- Number of Items Limit: most sales will include a limit on the number of items you can sell so make sure you are putting in the items that will most likely sell first.
+- The number of Items Limit: most sales will include a limit on the number of items you can sell so make sure you are putting in the items that will most likely sell first.

 - Types of Items or Season of Items: most sales occur in early spring or early fall and ask that sellers sell clothing items that pertain to those seasons.